What Is Anxious ADD?

 The diagnosing criteria for Anxious ADD are the same as those for diagnosing ADD/ADHD and anxiety disorders independently.
-Whether you are diagnosed with ADD/ADHD with anxiety or with Anxious ADD depends on your care provider, but they are both treated in the same way: with medication, talk therapy, or a combination of the two.
+Whether you are diagnosed with ADD/ADHD with anxiety or with Anxious ADD depends on your care provider, but both conditionsare treated in the same way: with medication, talk therapy, or a combination of the two.

 Living With Anxious ADD